Zemanta/engineering-at-zemanta/4-Code-Reviews.md

 All these modules will produce a report and declare, if your code is compliant with minimal review standards, thus relieving the reviewer of having to seek out those small inconsistencies.
 This will also make you faster since you'll be able to reduce the amount of hops between you and the reviewer.

-Note: do note that some repository might not yet have it's code analyzed on codeclimate continuously just yet.
+Note: some repositories might not yet have it's code analyzed on codeclimate continuously just yet.
 Feel free to help us set that up!

 ## 3. Reviewer Selection